 Results

-Return to your literature review and see what types of figures and tables were published in the results sections and replicate this format so you can then compare your results to previous literature.
-Do the same with the demographic tables, helps determining if mean or median should be used (median more robust I hear you say).
+Go back to your literature review.
+Check what types of figures and tables were published in the results sections.
+Replicate this format.
+Then you can compare your results to previous literature.
+Do the same with the demographic tables.
+This helps determine if the mean or median should be used.
+I’ve heard you say the median is more robust.

 Add these key results and link in with context of background discussion.
 What are the implications from your findings, and also any limitations of the study.